×

 Are common prescription medications available in Ukraine?

 "Most of medicine that I usually need I can buy without prescription at the pharmacy.
 But after visiting the doctor I was prescribed some pills and the doctor gave me the prescription for them.
-I can't say the medicine was very expensive," said one expat.
+I can't say the medicine was very expensive," wrote one expat.

 Do you have anything more to add about local medical facilities in Ukraine?

 "Medical facilities and medical care in Ukraine are generally of a high quality.
 The country has a well-developed healthcare system, with a wide range of medical services available.
 Doctors and nurses are highly trained and experienced, and the quality of care is comparable to that of other European countries.
 Ukraine also has a number of modern hospitals and clinics, equipped with the latest medical technology.
-In addition, the cost of medical care in Ukraine is generally lower than in other European countries," mentioned one expat in Ukraine.
+In addition, the cost of medical care in Ukraine is generally lower than in other European countries," said an expat in Ukraine.

 As a foreigner living in Ukraine, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Ukraine, you will have access to public healthcare.
 The quality of care varies depending on the region, but generally the public healthcare system is well-equipped and staffed with experienced professionals.
-The cost of care is usually quite affordable, and there are a variety of services available, including primary care, emergency care, and specialist care," remarked one expat in Ukraine.
+The cost of care is usually quite affordable, and there are a variety of services available, including primary care, emergency care, and specialist care," remarked one expat living in Ukraine.

 What have your experiences during the pandemic with the local healthcare system been like?